There is something of a terrible beauty about a down at heel luxury car.

 Irish luxury car buyers for the most part, are traditionalists, so when it comes to the three pointed star they have a broad tendency to shun the more decadent coupé models – certainly outside of Dublin’s fleshpots at least.
 Furthermore, while in the UK market, the horizontal Sport grille treatment has become the default (indeed the only choice in many cases), Irish Mercedes-Benz customers routinely cleave to the traditional upright grille complete with bonnet ornament – by a factor (by my not empirically accurate reckoning), of about three to one.

 I digress.
-This particular Mercedes CLS is a regular sight in these parts, being owned for some years by a local businessman who runs a respected and successful enterprise of long standing.
-Clearly a busy man – who has neither the time, nor the inclination to do much towards looking after the visual wellbeing of what was once a desirable motor car and one which continues to be (one imagines) an commensurately expensive one to run.
+This particular Mercedes CLS is a regular sight round these parts.
+Clearly the owner is a busy man – one with neither the time, nor the inclination to do much towards looking after the visual wellbeing of what was once a desirable motor car and one which continues to be (one imagines) an commensurately expensive one to run.

 Distinguishing it further however is the fact that not a single panel doesn’t bear some scar, scrape, abrasion or missing component.
 A thirteen year-old example, it’s probably in reasonable enough mechanical fettle and assuming it’s serviced regularly, should keep going for a few years yet, but one has to wonder how many bodily adulterations it took before the owner determined that matters had progressed too far to fret over?